Products of manifolds with fibered corners: Background

 where the \emph{front face} of the blow-up, $S_+P$, consists of the inward pointing spherical normal bundle of $P$, the fiber at $p \in P$ of which consists of normal vectors to $P$ at $p$ which have unit length with respect to any norm and point inward, with smooth structure generated by polar coordinates normal to $P$.
 This is equipped with a canonical b-map $\beta : [X; P] \to X$ (which is not generally b-normal), given by the bundle projection $S_+P \to P$ at the front face and the identity elsewhere.
-If $S \subset X$ is another set, the \emph{lift} of $S$ to $[X; P]$ is defined by $\beta^\inv(S)$ if $S \subset P$, and the closure of $S \setminus P$ in $[X; P]$ otherwise, and provided $S$ lifts to a p-submanifold in $[X; P]$, the iterated blow-up
+If $S \subset X$ is another (connected) set, the \emph{lift} of $S$ to $[X; P]$ is defined by $\beta^\inv(S)$ if $S \subset P$, and the closure of $S \setminus P$ in $[X; P]$ otherwise, and provided $S$ lifts to a p-submanifold in $[X; P]$ (abusively denoted by the same letter), the iterated blow-up

 is well-defined.
 In particular, every boundary face lifts to a p-submanifold under a blow-up, and the iterated blow-up of any number of boundary faces is always well-defined.